MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/known-issues.md

 ```

 This can affect Xbox developers who want to copy files that are deployed as part of their app package to another location.
-The reason for this is that the package contents are encrypted on an Xbox in retail mode.
+The reason for this is that the package contents are encrypted on an Xbox in retail mode, but not in Dev Mode.
-They are not in Dev Mode.
-As a result, the app may appear to work fine during development and testing but then fail once it has been published and then installed to a retail Xbox.
+As a result, the app may appear to work as expected during development and testing, but then fail once it has been published and then installed to a retail Xbox.

 <!--### x86 vs. x64